lorriman/lastfmsearcher/README.md

 The app has only been compiled in Android and Linux desktop versions.

-I don't include my developer's LastFM api key.
+I don't include my developer's LastFM api key, nor required image assets.

-If you wish to compile and run you must create a file called lastfm_api.json in the assets folder (placed in the root folder as usual) with your own LastFM developer's api key.
+It would be a little work to compile this on your own computer.

 The file should look like this: